 “We’re really vulnerable to these hoaxes,” says biologist Tom French of the Massachusetts Fish and Wildlife Service.
 “The people behind these deliberate scams claim that the state government has been keeping mountain lions a secret.
 We’re not that good.
 There’s no way in hell we could have kept that quiet.”

 Whether the “sightings” are hoaxes or genuine inquiries is irrelevant.
 If the Eastern mountain lion is extinct, what are these people seeing?

 “We get a lot of photographs from trail cameras that are actually domestic cats,” says Asheville-based Fish and Wildlife biologist Mark Cantrell.

-Others have confused lions with coyotes, bobcats, or even deer.
+Others have confused the Eastern mountain lion with coyotes, bobcats, or even deer.
 Misidentification is typically caused by poor lighting conditions at the time of the sighting.

 “Fortunately, with the availability of cell cameras, we’re able to see more and more what people were just verbally reporting before,” says French.
 As a result, the Fish and Wildlife Service believes it has largely debunked local lore on the elusive cat.

 “The Eastern cougar was once a big predator in the Blue Ridge,” Cantrell says.
 “But like any big predator in this region, their story is one of demise and loss since the first settlers came.
 Now, it is genetically and geographically extinct.”

 That doesn’t mean that cougars cannot, and will not, make their rare appearances in the Blue Ridge.